Close-up of a wooden furniture rack of canvas stretched and tightened on a rack, and a small blue patch of tape on the wood.

 Derived from the Dutch word “doek”, which means linen canvas, 100% cotton duck canvas is less expensive than linen and more tightly woven than regular cotton canvas.

-Cotton duck features a weave that is more uniform, even, and homogenized than linen, and is classified by weight and surface texture in a numerical grading system, with 1 being the heaviest and 12 the lightest.
+Cotton duck features a weave that is more uniform, even, and homogenized than linen.
+It is classified by weight and surface texture in a numerical grading system, with 1 being the heaviest and 12 the lightest.

 Linen, on the other hand, tends to have more irregularities, defined characteristics, and textural character; it’s a stronger, more abrasive fabric.

 Not everyone likes it raw.
-Using a boutique, rack-stretched technique, our expert Brooklyn studio staff hand primes our range of 100% pure cotton duck and premium Belgian 100% linen canvas to your preferred specifications and can accommodate a wide variety of custom priming requests.
+Using a boutique, rack-stretched technique, our expert Brooklyn studio staff hand primes our range of 100% pure cotton duck from India and premium 100% linen canvas from Belgium to your preferred specifications and can accommodate a wide variety of custom priming requests.